arinal/Z2IO/README.md

 # Z2IO

-> To the inquisitive minds seeking to understand the internal mechanisms
+> To the inquisitive minds seeking to understand the internal mechanisms.
+See the [slides](https://hackmd.io/@9Tvcj_JcSGGwklB8pDvExA/ry4yKS1A0)

 An implementation of IO monad to mimic the likes of [ZIO](https://zio.dev/) and [cats-effect](https://typelevel.org/cats-effect/).
 The aim of this project is educational, the implementation is meant to be simple and easy to understand whilst also having the key features offered by complete IO monad frameworks.

-See the slide online [here](https://hackmd.io/@9Tvcj_JcSGGwklB8pDvExA/ry4yKS1A0)
+> Z2IO is smaller than Cats Effect (300 vs. 30K+ lines of code), making it an ideal starting point to learn the internal.

 The main concepts to be discussed in this document are:
 - Scheduler